stanfordpython/python-handouts/installing-python.md

 *More information on the Linux installation process can be found in the README included in the tarball.*

 ---
-### Windows
-If you're running Windows, you need to download an MSI installer, either for [x86-64](https://www.python.org/ftp/python/3.4.3/python-3.4.3.amd64.msi) or [x86](https://www.python.org/ftp/python/3.4.3/python-3.4.3.msi).
-From there, follow the on-screen instructions to finish installing Python.

-**Caution: When you are given the option of unchecking any 'optional' components, don't uncheck any.
-In particular, on the “Customize Python 3.4” screen, there should be an option called “Add python.exe to search path”.
-Make sure that box is checked!**

-As an alternative, you can consider the possibility of using a specialized shell that works better with Python development, like PowerShell, or of running a Virtual Machine (on Linux) for your development work.

----

 Let's check to see if Python is installed correctly!